 Jonathan is an interactive, solution-focused therapist.
 His therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
 He integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, he works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 Tolu Adeosun has been working with individuals and families for over 10 years.
 She has her Master of Social Work degree from McGill University, and specializes in working with families and individuals in crisis, individuals with Autism Spectrum Disorder, Asperger Syndrome, Down Syndrome, Prader Willi, Global Developmental Delay and Dual diagnosis (intellectual disability and mental health issues) as well as their families and caregivers.
 Tolu works from a strength based perspective and aims to focus on client’s strengths, resourcefulness and resiliency to help them manage their current life issues.

 Kristy became a counsellor after realizing her own strengths and love for listening and caring for people.
-She is passionate about counselling and has interacted with several cultures and religions.
+She is passionate about counselling and has interacted with several cultures and religions and has experience with a variety of issues including anxiety, depression, trauma and grief.
 In her home Kristy is an outgoing leader who enjoys the outdoors and being active.
 She is enthusiastic about helping people see beauty and strength in their pain and suffering.
 Confidentiality and trust are two very important values to Kristy.
 It is her desire that counselling can be a place of laughter, strength building and hope.